 - What should I do if my child rolls to their stomach during?
 If the doctor wants you to roll them back over to their back, ask them how many times to continue to do that?
 If you have to flip the child from stomach to back continuously for hours, should you continue to flip them?

-- Get informed – I’ve made a list of my favorite articles that I consider must-reads prior to beginning any sleep training journey.
-These are also helpful to reference for step 4 above!
+In this blog (also linked to above), I’ve made a list of my favorite articles that I consider must-reads prior to beginning any sleep training journey.

-- 48 hours of “house arrest” – this is non-negotiable.
+This is non-negotiable.
 Once you are ready to sleep train, you need to be ready to keep your child at home for the first 48 hours of training.
 This means from the moment you begin training at bedtime, your child is not to leave the house for walks, school drop off, church, trips to the grocery store, etc, for 48 hours.
 Adult caretakers can trade off, but baby needs to stay inside the house.
-Your child should also not be placed in a stroller, carrier, or car seat for the first 48 hours of training, so make sure you block off two full days for house arrest in order to be successful with sleep training.
+Your child should also not be placed in a stroller, carrier, or car seat for the first 48 hours of training, so make sure you block off two full days in order to be successful with sleep training.
 If your child is sick or there is an emergency, outings are of course allowed.